yabinmeng/nosqlbench-build-docs/site/content/user-guide/cli-options.md

     --version

+The logged metrics reporting to console at INFO level is often problematic.
+This can be explicitly enabled or disabled:

+    # the current default, soon to be deprecated
+    --enable-logged-metrics
+    # use this if you need to stop being spammed by a high-frequency reporting interval
+    --disable-logged-metrics

 ### Summary Reporting

 The classic metrics logging format is used to report results into the logfile for every scenario.